 We are a designer, developer and global supplier of analog semiconductor devices with a focus on III-V based products.
-We offer products in four primary target markets: wireless communications, wired infrastructure, industrial and automotive electronics, and consumer and computing peripherals.
-Applications for our products in these target markets include cellular phones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation, displays, optical mice and printers.
+We offer products in three primary target markets: wireless communications, wired infrastructure and industrial & other.
+Applications for our products in these target markets include cellular phones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation and displays.